 Sid White-Jones is a photographic artist interested in memory and perception.
 His practice focuses on the ever-shifting contemporary classification of the photographic form and aims to challenge traditional methods of communication by presenting a more mutable style of artistic expression, one which considers what photography can or cannot exist as.
 White-Jones graduated with First Class Honours in BA Photography from Norwich University of the Arts and in 2018 he was awarded a place on the Visa Pour l’image Documentary Photography Programme.
-He is currently partaking in the Babylon Young Curators programme at Babylon Arts, a gallery space based in South-East Cambridgeshire.
-Previously he has worked alongside the Human Interfaces Creative Lab as a Guest Editor for the lens-based magazine Uncertain States and has assisted organisations including Mina Raven, The Motion Sickness Project and Kettles Yard.
-Publications include Uncertain States Magazine, Storehouse Magazine, Bait Magazine & Folium Publishing’s, ‘The Scaffold’.
-His work has been exhibited at Norwich University of the Arts, The Old Truman Brewery London and The Motion Sickness Project Space Cambridge.
+He is currently working as an Arts Development & Community Engagement Officer at Peterborough Museum & Art Gallery, having recently partaken in the Babylon Young Curators programme at Babylon ARTS, curating the contemporary exhibition ‘No Frost at Night’.
+Previously he has worked alongside the Human Interfaces Creative Lab as a Guest Editor for the lens-based magazine Uncertain States and has assisted organisations including Mina Raven, The Motion Sickness Project Space and Kettles Yard.
+Publications include Uncertain States Magazine, ICBQ Magazine, Bait Magazine & Folium Publishing’s, ‘The Scaffold’.
+His work has been exhibited at Norwich University of the Arts, The Old Truman Brewery London, St. Margaret’s House London and The Motion Sickness Project Space Cambridge.
 IG : @sidwhitejones

 - 'The New Black' - Online Exhibition :‘The New Black’ is an online exhibition curated by Jacob Weeks and Rachel Letchford for VOID Collective.
 All of the work on show responds in some form to ‘The New Black’, a theme borrowed from Darian Leaders 2009 publication of the same name.
 ‘There is a thread that runs through the THE NEW BLACK, which has to do with what in a human life can be turned into a story, and what can’t.
 What is susceptible to some forms of symbolisation and narrativisation, and what isn’t?
 And what do people do wit